Back

 Fujifilm XF 8mm F3.5 R WR, Quick Overview

-So, Fuji announced it on Wednesday at the first X-Summit of 2023 in Bangkok (watch recap here).
+So, Fuji announced it on Wednesday at the first X-Summit of 2023 in Bangkok (watch recap here ).
 Together with a new camera mostly aimed at content creators, the X-S20, and the new smartphone app (finally!).
-A review of the app will soon appear here.

 In short, this lens is now the widest prime lens for the Fuji X-mount to date.
-I mentioned the 8-16mm lens earlier, but that is of course a zoom lens.
+I mentioned the 8-16mm lens earlier, but that is, of course, a zoom lens.

 Compared to that, this is also significantly lighter at 215g (versus the 805g of the zoom).